Coin pusher: History

 The first recognizable coin pusher was Penny Falls, created by Alfred Crompton Ltd (later Crompton's Leisure Machines, LLC) in 1964.
 Penny Falls featured a single, large, moving playfield divided into 12 sections, where 12 players could play simultaneously.
 Players added coins to the playfield by inserting their own coins through a chute, and could collect any coins that were pushed off the edge of the playfield from a corresponding trough on the side of the machine.

 The side-to-side playfield movement (with respect to the player) found in Penny Falls was replaced by a "towards/away" movement in later coin pusher machines, and most machines are two-tiered: first coins are pushed off the moving playfield by a stationary barricade, landing on a stationary lower playfield, and then the moving playfield pushes the coins off the edge of the stationary playfield.

 A coin pusher machine typically also has small gaps at the sides of the playfield where coins can fall, and coins that fall here are the operator's profits.

-In addition to the coins, operators often add toys, jewelry, dollar bills, and other items on top of the coins on the playfield, to entice players with a chance to win not only coins but also more valuable prizes.
+In addition to the coins, operators often add toys, jewelry, banknotes, and other items on top of the coins on the playfield, to entice players with a chance to win not only coins but also more valuable prizes.

 Coin pushers are also popular in redemption game arcades.
 In these cases, coins that fall off the edge of the playfield are typically automatically exchanged for tickets instead of being given directly to the player.

 In the mid-2010s, as many redemption arcades moved from physical tokens to digital tokens, coin pusher machines in the United States transitioned from having players add coins to the playfield by inserting them into the top of the machine to a system where the machine uses a hopper and elevator mechanism to move coins from the bottom of the machine to the top, from whence they are dropped when the player presses a button.